etherex/etherex/etherex/WhitePaper.md

 A complete JSON-RPC API will be provided to retrieve information about the exchange, however providing your own nodes will be highly encouraged.
 All of the exchange's data will be available to you from the interface within the Ethereum client.

 There will be no JSON or other type of trading API since the exchange is using Ethereum.
 Trading is done by sending transactions directly to the contract(s) running the exchange.

+The same transaction API used by the interface will be available for anyone to create trading bots, only those will have to make transactions on your behalf instead of normal network requests.
+They will also be limited by block times, block gas limits and transaction costs which should greatly reduce the impact of trading bots on such a platform.
+Seasoned traders will still see many benefits in automating most operations.

 Conclusion